Olympias (trireme)

 Olympias is a reconstruction of an ancient Athenian trireme and an important example of experimental archaeology.
-It is also a commissioned ship in the Hellenic Navy of Greece, the only commissioned vessel of its kind in any of the world's navies.
+She is also a commissioned ship in the Hellenic Navy of Greece, the only commissioned vessel of its kind in any of the world's navies.

 History

 Olympias was constructed from 1985 to 1987 by a shipbuilder in Piraeus.
 She was built to drawings by the naval architect John Coates which he developed through long discussions with the historian John Morrison following the longest correspondence on any subject in The Times in the early 1980s.
 The work was also advised by the classics teacher Charles Willink and drew on evidence gained from Greek literature, history of art and archaeology above and below water.
 Finance came from the Hellenic Navy and donors such as Frank Welsh (a banker, writer and trireme enthusiast).
 Morrison, Coates and Willink founded the Trireme Trust together with Welsh.
 The Trireme Trust was chaired by Professor Boris Rankov; it was wound up in 2018 and its documents archived at Wolfson College, Cambridge.

 The bronze bow ram weighs 200 kg.
 It is a copy of an original ram now in the Archaeological Museum of Piraeus.
 The ship was built from Douglas fir with tenons of Virginia oak.
 The keel is of iroko hardwood.

 The important hypozomata (bracing ropes) had to be replaced by a steel rope because no natural fibre or synthetic fibre ropes with about the same elastic modulus as hemp could be obtained for economic reasons.
 The steel cables' tension varied as the hull bent on the waves, rather than exerting constant tension like a natural fibre rope.
 This caused the alarming possibility of the rope breaking and endangering the crew, so protective measures had to be taken.

-She underwent sea trials in 1987, 1990, 1992 and 1994, but one of the most informative was a 1987 exercise crewed by 170 volunteer oarsmen and oarswomen.
+She underwent sea trials in 1987, 1990, 1992 and 1994, but one of the most informative was a 1987 exercise crewed by 170 volunteer rowers.
 Olympias achieved a speed of 9 knots and was able to perform 180 degree turns within one minute, in an arc no wider than two and a half (2.5) ship-lengths.
 These results, achieved with an inexperienced, mixed crew, suggest that ancient historians like Thucydides were not exaggerating about the capabilities of triremes.

 Olympias was transported to Britain in 1993, to take part in events celebrating the 2,500 years since the beginning of democracy.
 In 2004 she was used to transport the Olympic Flame ceremonially from the port of Keratsini to the main port of Piraeus, as the Olympic torch relay approached Athens for the 2004 Summer Olympics.

 Olympias is now an exhibit in a dry dock at the Naval Tradition Park in Palaio Faliro, Athens.

 In the years 2016 to 2018, a number of trips in the Saronic Gulf were organized, with amateur rowers and passengers.